The Periodic Table (1865-1934)

 Mytilene, Lesvos, Greece

-Teachers: Vasiliki Thomaidi and Maria Giannikou
+Teachers: Vasiliki Thomaidi, Maria Giannikou

-Artist: Anna - Maria Tsokarou
+Artist: Anna-Maria Tsokarou

 This drawing was made in the context of chemistry and art lessons.
 When I heard about the topic, the first thing that came into my mind was a board game I used to play with my friends.
 It was about a few miners who were trying to find gold, just like Clemens Winkler who discovered germanium in a mine in 1886.
 So, the first part of my drawing depicts a miner.
 Next, I decided to draw some other applications of germanium.
-Generally, my drawing develops chronologically the whole story of Germanium.
+Generally, my drawing develops chronologically the whole story of germanium.

 Dysprosium, 66